-The famous caves of Matala pock the face of the headland forming the north side of the small bay.
+The famous caves of Matala in the Greek islands pock the face of the headland forming the north side of the small bay.
 Dug into the soft stone at regular intervals, they almost look like cabin balconies on the sinking-ship shape of the headland itself; earthquakes have tilted the entire landmass, contributing to the effect.

 The tombs, by Greek or Minoan standards, are generally considered to not be that ancient, the product of local Roman occupation about two thousand years ago.

 But "official" information on the tombs is scanty, and the ticketing booth was burned down one winter.
 While a fence still surrounds the area, the entrance fee collection is random and often the gate is open for free access until dark when the floodlights snap on and illuminate the cliffs with the dark cave mouths gaping.

 One interesting artifact is a large, plain limestone sarcophagus, minus its lid, which sits to one side of the fenced area.
 Within the caves, there are a few remnants of wall painting - some ancient, some from the 1960s when, allegedly, a few of the caves were covered with glow-in-the-dark paints.

 Outside the caves, there are some interesting aggregates which may be the remains of earthquake-driven tsunami waves hitting Matala, possibly after the earthquake in 365.
 You'll see dirt, shells, brick, bone, wood and other items seemingly cemented together.

 Prehistoric families.
 Some caves suggest domestic occupation in prehistoric times.
 This may be truer of other, natural caves located elsewhere in the hills around Matala.
 2. The Dead - The first "occupants" were the burials, which may have preceded Roman times.
 While some of the tombs do appear to be Roman-era, with arches and "couches" carved into the stone, others are simpler and may be even older.